gasparl/expapp/docs/TUTORIAL.md

-In case of multiple language versions of the same experiment, an elegant way to store the text content is to have different JS files for each language (in the boilerplate, two such files serve as examples, “*lg\_en.js*” for English, “*lg\_de.js*” for German), where each contains a JS “dictionary” object with all the various texts of the given ExpApp.
+In case of multiple language versions of the same experiment, an elegant way to store the text content is to have different JS files for each language (in the template, two such files serve as examples, “*lg\_en.js*” for English, “*lg\_de.js*” for German), where each contains a JS “dictionary” object with all the various texts of the given ExpApp.
 On page load, the desired language is detected from the